countifyfun/docs/docs/04-api-reference.md

 ## `/servers`

-Returns a list of servers sorted by highest count.
+Retrive a list of servers sorted by highest count.

 ### Response